Learn how to make a Christmas garland that will take your Christmas fireplace mantle decor to another level with this step-by-step tutorial.

 - 20 leaf picks*

-– 10 long ornaments of different sizes.
-The ones from this set* are similar.
+- 10 long ornaments of different sizes.
+These ones* are similar.

 Step 1: Start With a Plain Garland

 One of the things I really like about Regina’s garlands is that they go all the way to the ground.

 So I was looking for either a long garland or shorter ones that I could join together.